Siteimprove/alfa/README.md

 ```console
 $ npm install @siteimprove/alfa-<package-name>
 ```

+> :warning: As Alfa is still at a pre-alpha level of stability, no packages have been published.
+The above command will therefore not work _yet_.

 On their own, each of these packages do very little, but when put together they provide a full suite of tools for performing accessibility comformance testing across all stages of the content development and publication workflow.
 If you are looking for an easy way to started using Alfa, check out the section on [integrations](#integrations); we might already have a ready-made solution for you!